damiankw/ezcbot/README.md

-## Ezclib
+## EZCBOT

-An experimental library for ezcapechat.
+A bot created out of boredom, based off of an experimental library for ezcapechat ezclib by [nortxort](https://github.com/nortxort).

 ## Requirements
 - [requests](https://github.com/requests/requests)